probe-rs/probe-rs/cargo-embed/README.md

 Various chip families including but not limited to nRF5x, STM32 and LPC800 can be worked with using DAPLink, ST-Link or J-Link.
 It supports all the targets & probes [probe-rs](https://github.com/probe-rs/probe-rs) supports.

+## Support

+If you think cargo-embedded makes your embedded journey more enjoyable or even earns you money, please consider supporting the project on [Github Sponsors](https://github.com/sponsors/probe-rs/) for better support and more features.

 ## Installation

 You can install this utility with cargo: